ripiuk/irg/README.md

 The output files will be saved in the same location as the input.
 The filename will be prepended with `out-`

 # Example
-Input
+Input:

 ![demo](./docs/demo.jpg)

-Output
+Output:

 ![demo](./docs/out-demo.jpg)

-Whitebalanced in photoshop
+Whitebalanced in photoshop:

 ![demo](./docs/out-demo-balanced.jpg)